ilshad/D2S-Agent/Smalltalk/D2S-Agent-UI.package/D2SConfigModel.class/README.md

-Root UI for D2S Agent preferences.
+D2S Agent Config UI for all devices.